rbrandao/heelflip/README.md

 ```javascript
 {"name":"Steve", "age":30, "address.street":"8nd Street", "address.city":"New York"}}
 ```
-To retrieve the information about the field "city" we need to concatenate the field names as showed below:
+To retrieve the information about the field "city" we need to concatenate the field names as shown below:
 ```java
 FieldAgg cityAgg = agg.getFieldAgg("address.city");
 cityAgg.count();